syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 'To-Do some manipulation

-'Create an instance of memory stream
+'Creates an instance of memory stream

 Dim stream As New MemoryStream()

-'Save the document to stream
+'Saves the document to stream

 document.Save(outputFileName, FormatType.Docx, Response, HttpContentDisposition.Attachment)